AndrewWren/Front-Page/README.md

 #### MSc Statistical Natural Language Processing group project: *Learning from clue structure to solve cryptic crosswords.*

-I originated and coded structural ideas we used for our solver.
+Originated and coded structural ideas we used for our solver.
 This enabled us to get very close to state-of-the-art mid-size transformer performance – with only a relatively small dataset.
 Outstanding Distinction.

 I learnt about working in a team of peers, working together to steer and develop a project on a very short timescale.
 I also learnt about cryptic crosswords and how they are structured.